go-pkgz/flow/README.md

 - `ChanResSize` sets the size of output buffered channel (default 1)
 - `ChanWorkerSize` sets the size of workers buffered channel (default 1)
 - `ContinueOnError` allows workers continuation after error occurred
-- `OnCompletion` sets callback for each worker called on successful completion
+- `OnCompletion` sets callback (for each worker) called on successful completion

 ### worker function

-Worker function passed by user and will run in multiple workers (goroutines).
+Worker function passed by user and runs in multiple workers (goroutines) concurrently.
-This is the function: `type workerFn func(ctx context.Context, inp interface{}, resCh interface{}, store WorkerStore} error`
+This is the function: `type workerFn func(ctx context.Context, inp interface{}, sender SenderFn, store WorkerStore} error`

-It takes `inp` parameter, does the job and optionally send result(s) to `resCh`.
-Error will terminate all workers.
+It takes `inp` parameter, does the job and optionally send result(s) with `SenderFn` to the common results channel.
+Error will terminate all workers unless `ContinueOnError` set.

-Note: `workerFn` can be stateful, collect anything it needs and sends 0 or more results.
-Results wrapped in `Response` struct allowing to communicate error code back to consumer.  `workerFn` doesn't need to send errors, enough just return non-nil error.
+Note: `workerFn` can be stateful, collect anything it needs and sends 0 or more results by calling `SenderFn` one or more times.

 ### worker store